06th February 2020

-Ensuring that reading remains a priority in your class is one way to embed a love of reading in your students.
+Ensuring that reading remains a priority in your early years curriculum and setting is one way to embed a love of reading in your students.
 Here are some practical ideas to consider:

 Developing a culture of reading doesn’t happen overnight, and it doesn’t just happen in the classroom.
 We need to engage families to get involved, which can be a challenge.
 The National Literacy Trust published a report in 2007 – Why Families Matter to Literacy – to show the impact that parents can have on their child’s motivation to learn.
 Their research found that there is ‘ample evidence that parents who promote reading as a valuable and worthwhile activity have children who are motivated to read for pleasure.’
 The Education Endowment Foundation (EEF) also found that parents who are actively involved in their child’s learning before school can boost their progress by up to 5 months.
 With this in mind, the government has set up a campaign called Hungry Little Minds to help parents support their child’s development.

 A critical part of supporting early reading skills is to improve children’s language and communication skills and create a language-rich environment.
-It is especially important to do this in the nursery.
-More so than ever, children are starting nursery with a variety of communication and language needs.
+It is especially important to do this in Nursery.
+More so than ever, children are starting Nursery with a variety of communication and language needs.
 Working with speech and language teams has become a crucial part of a Nursery teacher’s role.